 Primary vs. Secondary Sources

-Primary sources provide information directly from a source.
+Primary sources provide information directly from an individual who experienced or witnessed the events discussed.
+The sources must be original to the time period.
 Examples of primary sources include:

 - Historical documents

 - autobiographies (written by the sources themselves)

 - audio, video or photographical recordings of events

 Because these sources are primary, you can know that they reflect what the author chose to write at the time, and they give us direct insight into a time period that is past.
 However, keep in mind that the information in these sources may or may not be accurate and well-reasoned.
 The Declaration of Independence and Mein Kampf are primary sources, as are any of Thomas Jefferson's notes about the drafting process or any of Adolph Hitler's architectural sketches.

 Questions that may help you evaluate your primary sources

 - What was the situation that prompted the writer to compose this document?

 - What was the writer's source of information, motivation for writing, and biases?

 - What other primary sources might expand, clarify, or contradict this document?